MrOrtiz1988/git-branching-score-keeper-public/README.md

 ### The first time (project setup)

 On your github project repo.
-Click the `settings` tab and then click `collaborators` in the left-side menu.
+Click the `settings` tab and then click `manage access` in the left-side menu, and then click on the green `Invite Teams or Members`.
 Add your team members.

 After adding collaborators, click the `settings` tab and then click `branches` in the left-side menu.
 Click `Choose Branch` and select `master`.
 Select the following: